ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

 1. Copy `server/.env.example` to `.env` and fill in DCmon addresses, paymaster, and RPC URL.
 2. Install deps (`cd server && npm install`).
 3. Start the agent in dry mode (`npm run agent`).
 It will:
-   - Check paymaster balance and log top-up intent.
+   - Check paymaster balance, trigger wrap/approve/deposit when below threshold, and log top-up intent.
    - Check staking rewards (`recordRewards`) and log intent.
    - Process the swap queue file.
 4. Use `npm run swap:add` to enqueue a sample swap while testing.